LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Proposed Hybrid Models

 \subsection{Problem Formulation}

+In logic synthesis, hardware designs are converted to logic networks, which are typically graph abstractions of logic circuit implementations in the gate level.
+Logic optimization aims to manipulate and transform logic networks to reduce the amount of required hardware or the critical path delay by sequences of logic transformations, which are referred to as logic synthesis flows.

-\textbf{Prediction task.} This work aims to optimize the logic synthesis flows from ABC \cite{brayton2010abc}, an open-source logic synthesis framework well-adopted in academia.
+\textbf{Prediction task.} We leverage ABC~\cite{brayton2010abc}, an open-source logic synthesis framework well-adopted in academia, to produce synthesis flows.
+Notably, the adopted ABC tool can be arbitrarily changed to other synthesis tools as long as enough training data are collected.
 The inputs to the proposed predictors are initial hardware designs described in RTL and synthesis flows to be applied.
-The QoR metrics to be predicted are logic area (denoted as area) and critical path delay (denoted as delay).
+The QoR metrics to be predicted are the logic area (denoted as area) and the critical path delay (denoted as delay).
 The ground truth is collected from ABC after technology mapping.
+Further, the formulation of this prediction task can be extended to other flow performance estimation problems, such the resource utilization in high-level synthesis \cite{wu2022high} and negative slacks in placement and routing (i.e., physical synthesis)\cite{pan200821,kahng2018using}.

 \textbf{Graph representation for circuits.} As logic optimization targets gate-level transformations, we represent circuit designs as directed graphs, where each node is a primary logic gate and each edge shows logic dependency.
-To guarantee universal representations of any combinational logic functions, we include \texttt{AND}, \texttt{OR}, and \texttt{NOT} gates in the translated graphs.
-Thus, each node has two attributes: \textcircled{ {1}} node type in input/intermediate/output, and \textcircled{ {2}} operation type in \texttt{AND}/ \texttt{OR}/\texttt{NOT}.
+A Verilog parser is built to translate RTL designs into gate-level netlists.
+To guarantee universal representations of \textit{any combinational logic functions}, \texttt{AND}, \texttt{OR}, and \texttt{NOT} gates are included in the translated graphs.
+Multiple-output or more-than-two-input gates are automatically split and parsed into the three types of gates aforementioned.
+Thus, each node has two attributes: \textcircled{ {1}} node type in input/intermediate/output, and \textcircled{ {2}} operation type in \texttt{AND}/\texttt{OR}/\texttt{NOT}.
+Such a parser enables the circuit representations to be independent of logic optimizers targeting different logic representations \cite{neto2019lsoracle} (e.g., And-Inverter Graphs (AIGs) \cite{brayton2010abc} and Majority-Inverter Graphs (MIGs) \cite{amaru2014majority}), fostering the portability across different logic synthesis tools.
 The process of transforming an RTL design into a directed graph is exemplified in Figure \ref{fig:overall2}(a).

 \textbf{Flow representation.} Within the ABC framework, we consider synthesis flows composed of 7 types of logic transformation actions from $\mathbb{S} = \{$\textit{balance (b), resubstitution (rs), resubstitution -z (rsz), rewrite (rw), rewrite -z (rwz), refactor (rf), refactor -z (rfz)}$\}$.
 To integrate the inherent temporal information from synthesis flows with circuit designs, a synthesis flow can be represented as either \textcircled{ {1}} a vector to construct a supernode that directly propagates temporal knowledge to circuit designs (Section \ref{sec:gnn-virtual}) or \textcircled{ {2}} a sequence embedding generated by an LSTM model (Section \ref{sec:gnn-hybrid}).